bmwhopper/Tensorflow-container-serving-api/README.md

 ## Deploying

-There's a ready stack file to deploy everything on Kontena, so get you Kontena up-and-running.
-See https://kontena.io/docs/quick-start.html to get up-and-running in no time.
+There's a ready stack file to deploy everything on Kubernetes.

-After you have Kontena platform running, you can install the stack with `kontena stack install jussi/tensorflow-example`

 To test it out, you can use e.g. curl:

 ```
 $ curl -s -XPOST -F "file=@/Users/bmathews/Downloads/jojo.jpg" image-classifier.docker/classify | jq .
 [